 Our delivery service is catered to the demand of our delivery guests and we have developed special dishes and combinations for such guests.
 During the Track Record Period, we did not devote significant effort in promoting our delivery service due to (i) our focus on dine-in customer experience and (ii) the increasing commission fees charged by third-party online food delivery platform.
-For the years ended December 31, 2021, 2022 and 2023, revenue from delivery service totaled RMB299.2 million, RMB397.1 million and RMB517.2 million, respectively, and the average spending per order for our delivery services was around RMB51, RMB58 and RMB59, respectively.
+For the years ended December 31, 2022, 2023 and 2024, revenue from delivery service totaled RMB397.1 million, RMB517.2 million and RMB723.1 million, respectively, and the average spending per order for our delivery services was around RMB58, RMB59 and RMB53, respectively.
+Revenue from delivery services in 2024.
+Going forward, we may increase the scale of our delivery service to complement our dine-in service.